AppScale/appscale-thirdparties/README.md

 from AppScale to this repo you'd need to take in account few notes:

- - In order to be able to initialize backend services offline it's highly recommended to have `download_artifacts.sh` script in your backend directory (like it's done for `foundationdb`).
+ - In order to be able to initialize backend services offline it's highly recommended to have `install.sh` script in your backend directory (like it's done for `foundationdb`).

    AppScale's [bootstrap](http://bootstrap.appscale.com) script prepares appscale images.
-It runs `download_all_artifacts.sh` which calls all `download_artifacts.sh` scripts found in the repo.
+It runs `install_all.sh` which calls all `install.sh` scripts found in the repo.

  - Use or even extend `common.sh` functions.

  - Make sure your initialization script is idempotent.

+ - Make sure you `install.sh` disable installed service (it shouldn't be running).